crownstone/website/business/05-indoor-positioning.md

 <p>&nbsp;</p>

-The fingerpint classifier can learn to localize people **per room**.
+The fingerprint classifier can learn to localize people **per room**.
 This is often more useful than so-called trilateration and an actual position in meters (or yards).

 {% include snippets/two-cols-centered-text-img-end img='/images/indoor-positioning-b2b/radar.svg' img-alt='radar' %}